-None of the District, the Financial Advisors or the Purchaser makes any representation or warranty with respect to the information contained in this Official Statement regarding The Depository Trust Company, New York, New York ("DTC") or its Book-Entry-Only System or with respect to the bond insurer, if any, or its municipal bond insurance guaranty policy, as described herein under the caption "BOND INSURANCE" and "BOND INSURANCE GENERAL RISKS" as such information is provided by DTC and the potential bond insurer, respectively.
+None of the District, the Financial Advisors or the Purchaser makes any representation or warranty with respect to the information contained in this Official Statement regarding The Depository Trust Company, New York, New York ("DTC") or its Book-Entry-Only System as such information is provided by DTC.

 The cover page contains certain information for general reference only and is not intended as a summary of this offering.
-Investors should read the entire Official Statement, including Schedule I and all appendices hereto, to obtain information essential to making an informed investment decision
+Investors should read the entire Official Statement, including Schedule I and all appendices hereto, to obtain information essential to making an informed investment decision.